Accend Networks San Francisco Bay Area Full Service IT Consulting Company

 You also have access to DDoS Response Team (DRT) 24*7 for tailored mitigation during attacks.

-How Does AWS Shield Work?
+How does AWS Shield Work?

 At the network and transport layers as well as the application layer, AWS Shield Standard and AWS Shield Advanced provide protection against DDoS attacks on resources.